-[5] Using the Unit in Sub-freezing
+[5] Using the Unit in Sub-freezing or Snowy Conditions

 In areas where temperature drops to freezing during the periods of non-use, blow the water out of the pipes or fill the pipes with anti-freeze solution.

 Not doing so may cause the water to freeze, resulting in burst pipes and damage to the unit or the furnishings.